widesky/node-mbus/README.md

 ## Changelog

 ### v0.4.0 (2018.03.25)
-* library now tries to make sure that one ine request/scan runs and also connect/close should be secured
+* library now tries to make sure that only one request/scan runs and also connect/close should be secured
+* add option to overwrite default tcp timeout

 ### v0.3.0 (2018.03.15)
 * official release